 So he had misled the vice president.

-The vice president had gone out there and because of that had misrepresented what he thought the truth was.
+The vice president gone out there and because of that had misrepresented what he thought the truth was.

 And so Flynn had lost trust.

-Trump had lost trust with Flynn because now once he's lied once or once he's been unsure of what he said to who— And the president feels he can't rely on him anymore, even though he didn't do anything wrong, substantively, he's a good guy, he's a great patriot, strictly a matter of trust.
+Trump had lost trust with Flynn because now once he's lied once or once he's been unsure of what he said to who, and the president feels he can't rely on him anymore, even though he didn't do anything wrong, substantively, he's a good guy, he's a great patriot, strictly a matter of trust.

-But I'll tell you what's gonna happen.
+But I'll tell you what's going to happen.

-Wait, what what happened during the day to cause the trust to evolve?
+What happened during the day to cause the trust to evolve?

 Suffice it to say it's a matter of trust.